stooged/PS5-Server32/README.md

 ## Internal pages

 * <b>admin.html</b> - the main landing page for administration.

-* <b>index.html</b> - if no index.html is found the server will generate a simple index page and list the payloads automatically.

 * <b>info.html</b> - provides information about the esp board.